Oil Pet Portrait Stories

 Horse Oil Portrait of Schnapps

 The portrait was a 16 x 12 oil painting, traditionally painted by Nicholas.
-It was also framed and you can see photos below.
 Iain emailed us a beautiful email when the oil painting arrived home to them…

 Hi Melanie and Nicholas,